Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Discussion

-This work demonstrates FUQ in equilibrium simulations.
+This work demonstrates FunUQ in equilibrium simulations.
 Continuing work should include investigation of functional derivatives in non-equilibrium processes as an analog of the relationships between free energy perturbation and non-equilibrium work methods in free energy calculations.
 The method can be generally used in equilibrium MD simulations and numerous other physics problems including multi-scale simulations.
-Ongoing investigations will include using FUQ to correct predictions in solid mechanics with the plasticity model as the input constitutive law.
+Ongoing investigations will include using FunUQ to correct predictions in solid mechanics with the plasticity model as the input constitutive law.

-An important advantage of FUQ over uncertainty propagation in parameters is that it enables changes in the actual functional forms used in the simulation.
+An important advantage of FunUQ over uncertainty propagation in parameters is that it enables changes in the actual functional forms used in the simulation.
 In our example, we are not limited to Lennard-Jones potentials with different parameters but can change the shape of the potential (with the limitations discussed above).
+This feature makes FunUQ an important tool within continuing UQ research.
+For example, efforts in quantifying model uncertainty \cite{Zhang2000, Droguett2008, Park2014} could be expanded to problems with higher computational cost and include an increased number of models by using FunUQ.
+Our method could also simplify techniques which include both parametric and model UQ \cite{Droguett2013} by utilizing similar forms for each portion of the uncertainty.